-We study the impacts of the COVID-19 pandemic estimating the following model:
+We study the impacts of the COVID-19 crisis estimating the following model:

-$$Y{it} = \beta_1 \text{Covid } 2020_t \text{Female}i + \beta_2 \text{Covid } 2021_t \text{Female}i + \mu_i + \theta_t + \gamma Z{it} + \varepsilon{it}$$ (1), where Y{it} is the outcome variable of respondent i and survey round t.
-Covid 2020_t and Covid 2021_t are indicator variables equal to one if the observation was collected during the post-COVID 2020 and 2021 follow-up surveys, respectively; Female_i is an indicator equal to one for female respondents; μ_i are individual fixed effects that allow controlling for time-invariant individual heterogeneity; θ_t are survey fixed effects; and Z{it} include survey-county fixed effects, and survey-pre-Covid business sector fixed effects, including not owning a business as a separate category.
+(1) $$Y{it} = \beta_1 Covid\ 2020_t Female_i + \beta_2 Covid\ 2021_t Female_i + \mu_i + \theta_t + \gamma Z{it} + \varepsilon{it},$$ where Y{it} is the outcome variable of respondent i and survey round t.
+Covid 2020_t and Covid 2021_t are indicator variables equal to one if the observation was collected during the post-COVID 2020 and 2021 follow-up surveys, respectively; $Female_i$ is an indicator equal to one for female respondents; μ_i are individual fixed effects that allow controlling for time-invariant individual heterogeneity; θ_t are survey fixed effects; and Z{it} include survey-county fixed effects, and survey-pre-Covid business sector fixed effects, including not owning a business as a separate category.
 Finally, ε{it} is the error term which we cluster at the individual-level.

-The main coefficients of interest are β_1 and β_2 , which capture the difference in the impact of the pandemic on women versus men over time, i.e., the evolution of the gender gap over time.
+The main coefficients of interest are β_1 and β_2 , which capture the difference in the impact of the crisis on women versus men over time, i.e., the evolution of the gender gap over time.
 The identification strategy consists of comparing the outcome variables of male and female respondents relative to February 2020, once controlling for time-invariant individual heterogeneity, common shocks across individuals, and differential time trends based on pre-COVID location and business sector characteristics.
 The model specified in equation (1) is used when data is available from the baseline and the two follow-up surveys.
 For a set of outcome variables, we only have comparable measures in the baseline and the 2021 survey.
 Therefore, for these variables, the main coefficient of interest is only β_2 .
+Considering that the sample includes beneficiaries of grants, which could mitigate the impact of the shock, we also present, in Appendix C, the results of estimating equation (1) restricting the sample to the non-grant recipients.